Peanut Butter Chocolate Cake

 For the Ganache, the more you leave it in the fridge the more it will become thicker.

-For the ganache coating, it’s better to use a spatula like you see in the picture below, believe me it’s the best!
+For the ganache coating, it’s better to use a spatula like you see in the picture below, believe me, it’s the best!

 As you can see in the picture below, the ganache outside the fridge is less dense.

 In order not to spread the ganache all over the place, it’s better to use a pan to avoid any inconvenience.
-You start the pouring of the cream from the center and it will slowly spread to the edges.
+You start the pouring of the cream from the centre and it will slowly spread to the edges.